Reproducible and Interpretable Spiculation Quantification for Lung Cancer Screening: Method

 \subsection{Conformal mappings and area distortion}

-We first give a theoretical overview of the distortion of area in conformally mapping a genus zero Riemannian surface $S$ to the unit sphere $\sphere$ to motivate the pipeline in spiculation; see \cite{nadeem2017spherical} for the relevant mathematical references.
-By the {\em Theorema Egregium} of Gauss, one cannot find a diffeomorphism from $S$ with non-constant Gaussian curvature to $\sphere$ which preserves both angles and area.
-Further, by a general result in complex analysis (uniformization), $S$ and $\sphere$ are conformally equivalent, that is, there exists a diffeomorphism $\phi: S \rightarrow \sphere$ that preserves angles. $\phi$ is unique up to M\"{o}bius transformation on $\sphere$.
-By re-scaling, we may assume that the surface area of $S$ is $4 \pi$.
+First, we provide a theoretical overview of the area distortion in conformally mapping a genus zero Riemannian surface $S$ to the unit sphere $\sphere$ to motivate the spiculation quantification pipeline (see \cite{DoCarmo} and \cite{Tu} for the relevant mathematical background).
+By the {\em Theorema Egregium} of Gauss, one cannot find a diffeomorphism from $S$ with non-constant Gaussian curvature to $\sphere$ which preserves both area and angles.
+Furthermore, by a general result in complex analysis (uniformization), $S$ and $\sphere$ are conformally equivalent.
+That is, there exists a diffeomorphism $\phi: S \rightarrow \sphere$ that preserves angles.
+Then $\phi$ is unique up to M\"{o}bius transformation on $\sphere$.
 This is the \textbf{\emph{spherical parameterization}} of a compact genus 0 surface for which we want to measure area distortion.

-The first approach does not use the explicit mapping $\phi$.
-Namely, let $g_0$ be the Riemannian metric on $S$ with corresponding Gaussian curvature $K_0$.
+One may directly use the mapping $\phi$ to compute the area distortion as in \cite{haker}.
+For working on a triangular mesh we have chosen the approach based on \cite{nadeem2017spherical}.
+Let $g_0$ be the Riemannian metric on $S$ with corresponding Gaussian curvature $K_0$.
 Let $K_u$ be the curvature on the conformally equivalent surface with metric $g_u = e^{2u} g_0$.
-Then it is well-known that $\Delta u + K_u e^{2u} = K_0.$ This equation gives a specific measure of the distortion in area in any spherical parameterization procedure.
-Indeed, for the unit sphere $K_u=1$, and thus $u$ satisfies the Poisson equation $\Delta u = K_0-e^{2u}.$ $u$ is called the \emph{conformal distortion factor}, and $e^{2u}$ measures the distortion in area in going from the surface $S$ to the sphere $\sphere$.
+Then it is well-known (\cite{kazdan}) that

+This equation provides a specific measure of the are distortion in any spherical parameterization procedure. \cite{nadeem2017spherical} proposed a dynamic version of Eq.~\ref{eq:conformal} which is essentially the 2D Ricci Flow.
+Indeed, for the unit sphere $K_u=1$, and thus $u$ satisfies the Poisson equation $u$ is called the \emph{conformal distortion factor}, and $e^{2u}$ measures the area distortion between the surface $S$ and the sphere $\sphere$.
 If one examines the latter Poisson equation, one qualitatively sees that the more $K_0(x)$ varies, the greater the variation in $u$, and from the maximum principle, \textbf{\emph{spikes/spiculations may be identified by the greatest negative variation in area distortion}}.